gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 {% details Over-smoothening %}
 Over-smoothening results in traditional GNNs when the neighbourhood considered for feature aggregation is too large.
-If we build a 10 layer deep network for a graph where the maximum distance bwteen any two nodes is 10, then all nodes will agrregate information from all other nodes, and the final representation will be the same for all nodes.
+If we build a 10 layer deep network for a graph where the maximum distance bwteen any two nodes is 10, then all nodes will aggregate information from all other nodes, and the final representation will be the same for all nodes.
 Thus näively adding a \[VNode\] / Super Node would lead to over-smoothening in traditional GNNs.
 {% enddetails %}